Kevlar-sudo/MMA-G20/README.md

 ### Instructor: Prof. Arik Senderovich
 ### Course: RSM8431 Introduction to Computer Science with Python

+## How to run code
+- If the code doesn't run properly make sure the packages needed are installed using pip or pip3
+- When registering a user make sure the city is an actual city name in the world since we are querying a real world database. i.e. "San Francisco" , "Paris", "Tokyo" are all valid options if not the score won't be calculated properly
+- Make sure that interests are realistic so that contribution scores are calculated properly

 ## Description
 **Matching U** apps aim to build a bridge for adults, who want to explore and start their love journeys.
 Matching U focuses on helping users find the best partner based on four main considerations: age, location, interests, and gender.
 When new users open the Matching U app, they can easily start by entering personal information and preferences such as age, gender, and interest to create their own profile.
 Then, with the unique user ID and name, they can log in to the Matching U app.
 Next, there are several actions that the user can take, including editing and viewing their own profile, viewing other users' profiles, liking and disliking other users, deleting their own profile, and logging out.
 The matching U app will use the algorithm to recommend potential matches to the current users.